 Thanks to digital healthcare, medical professionals can connect with their patients through dashboards, phone apps, messaging systems and webcams.
 They can communicate faster and more frequently, helping both doctors and patients to make faster decisions.
 There are now also various gadgets and devices patients can wear to relay their vitals to the doctors via the Internet.
 Virtual healthcare has even crossed over to helping patients lose weight, monitor sugar levels, and maintain healthy bodies.

 So maybe it’s time to rethink how we do things both as doctors and patients.
 The future is now.
 Here is how digital healthcare can help doctors and patients alike:

 1. It keeps patients motivated.

 With virtual health, patients are more motivated and confident to lose weight and change their lifestyle.
-One reason is because it’s a lot more fun, and you get to track your progress throughout your program.
+One reason is because it’s a lot more fun, and you get to track your progress throughout your program with healthcare insights.
 Some systems also have built in reminders to remind the patients of the goals they are supposed to aim for.

 Real-time progress charts are accessible, and when patients see their progress, they become even more eager to pursue their programs.

 2. It keeps coaches and patients more engaged.